andyaiken/forgesteel/to do.md

 ### Heroes

-* Add hero inventory management
-  * Add item data
+* Inventory items need to have their effects + features added to the hero panel
 * Add a way for heroes to be modified
   * Retainers
     * Work out how retainers should be represented